2vg/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 # This will update the map name in settings to match the actual map name from the server
 ShouldAutoFixMapName = true

-# What map transition method to use when map change triggered by RTV?
+# What map transition method to use for map changes?
 #
 # Available types:
-# - ImmediatelyWithTime
+# - Standard: Standard map transition
-# - Cs2EndMatchScreen
+# - Cs2EndMatchScreen: Use CS2's end match screen
 #
-RtvMapChangeBehaviour = "ImmediatelyWithTime"
+MapTransitionMethod = "Standard"

 ```